 You got into this business to build something unforgettable — a show, a launch, a moment people talk about for years.
-But somewhere along the way, the finance side of production became the thing that eats your evenings and kills your creative flow.
+Somewhere along the way, the financial side of production became the thing that eats your evenings and kills your creative flow.

 You know the moment.
 You're in a client meeting.
 The Head of Finance questions a line item.
 You open your budget file — the one you've been editing for weeks — and the number they're asking about has changed three times since the last version they saw.